suleiman-hamza/naira-converter/README.md

-## Naira-converter

-Naira-X: Your Simple Naira Converter
+## Naira-X: Your Simple Naira Converter

 Naira-X is a straightforward Naira converter designed to simplify currency conversions for Nigerians.
 It allows you to quickly convert Naira to various international currencies, including `US Dollars (USD)`, `Euros (EUR)`, `British Pounds (GBP)`, and more.

-I created Naira-X because I often needed to convert Naira to foreign currencies for travel, online shopping, or international transfers.
-I wanted a simple, no-frills tool that focused solely on currency conversion.
+Convert Naira to foreign currencies for travel, online shopping, or international transfers.
+A simple, no-frills tool that focused solely on currency conversion.
+Using the latest `vue3`, `vite`, `TypeScript` and other mainstream technology development.

+**Welcome to the Currency Converter Project!**

 **Contribution Guide**

-**Welcome to the Currency Converter Project!**

 We're excited that you're interested in contributing to this project.
 Your contributions help make this project better for everyone.

-Naira-X is a free and open source middle and back-end template.
-Using the latest `vue3`, `vite`, `TypeScript` and other mainstream technology development.

 **Getting Started**